michellejlin/tprk/README.md

 - **Metadata file.** This should be a .csv with three columns: SampleName, PacBio, Illumina, shown in the table below.
     - This file should be called metadata.csv and placed in the same folder as your files to be analyzed.
     - There MUST be a newline character at the end of this file to be read as a valid csv.
 Simply hit enter in the last row to ensure there is a valid new line.
+    - If running just Illumina or just PacBio, simply leave those columns blank (but make sure to have commas as appropriate).
     - An example metadata file is provided.
 The general format of the metadata file should be three columns, separated by commas, as shown:

 | SampleName  | Illumina  | PacBio |